Phi Delta Epsilon: History

-During the first decade of this century there were many doors closed to Jewish medical students and physicians, doors which would not fully open until after World War II.
-In 1904, it was not uncommon for American medical schools and medical fraternities to have quotas limiting admission of Jewish students.
-Thus, Brown and his friends decided to start their own fraternal organization, guided by the precepts of philanthropy, deity, and equity.
+During the first decade of this century, there were many doors closed to Jewish medical students and physicians, doors which would not fully open until after World War II.
+In 1904, it was not uncommon for American medical schools and medical fraternities to have quotas limiting the admission of Jewish students.
+Thus, Brown and his friends decided to start their fraternal organization, guided by the precepts of philanthropy, deity, and equity.

 Soon after, more chapters were organized in the East and Midwest.
 In 1918, Phi Delta Epsilon amalgamated with Alpha Phi Sigma, a medical fraternity organized in 1908, whose ideals and principles were similar to those of PhiDE.
 Its seven existing chapters were in the Midwest and West, which geographically complemented the existing PhiDE chapters.

 Following the merge, the chapters were divided into districts, and by 1930, enough members had graduated from medical schools to form graduate clubs.
 In 1926, an Endowment Fund was started.
 In the 1940s, the Aaron Brown Lectureship Program was begun and has remained an important chapter event through the years.

-In the late 1960s, the fraternity opened its membership to women and encouraged recruitment of medical students of all races, nationalities and religious beliefs.
+In the late 1960s, the fraternity opened its membership to women and encouraged recruitment of medical students of all races, nationalities, and religious beliefs.
 The fraternity's membership diversified throughout the following decades.
 The addition of the premedical affiliation in 1994 at Binghamton University rounded out the fraternity's membership, which now spans an entire lifetime of medical education and practice.

-The Fraternity has over 35,000 practicing professionals in its active network.
+The fraternity has over 35,000 practicing professionals in its active network.